0xBeans/Mirakai/README.md

 Submit either an issue or pull request!

-KEEP ASSEMBLY TO A MINIMUM, we want to keep this as readable as possible.
-But will entertain some cool tricks :)
+We want to keep this as readable as possible.

 PLEASE READ BELOW.